AndreasHeger/CGATReport/doc/Tutorial3.rst

    sphinxreport-test -t WordCounter -r table

-The tabular output is not very informative in this case. :mod:`SphinxReport` contains methods (objects of the type :class:`Tranformer`) modify data before display.
+The tabular output is not very informative in this case. sphinxreport contains methods (objects of the type :class:`Tranformer`) modify data before display.
 For example, the :class:`TransformerHistogram` computes a histogram (``-m histogram`` or ``--transformer=histogram``)::